Gorkycreator/obsidian-quick-tagger/README.md

 Starred tags have the following features, each independently configurable:
   - Add tag to top of the list when selecting a tag
   - Add right-click context entry
-  - Add Obsidian command to toggle the tag on the current note (use this to make hotkeys!)
+  - Add Obsidian command to toggle the tag on the current note (use this to make keyboard shortcuts!)
   - Add status bar button to toggle the command on the current note

 ![starred-tag-demo](images/starred-tag-demo.gif)